 Steven Arrigg Koh is an Associate in Law at Columbia Law School.
-His research focuses on ways in which the U.S. criminal justice system interacts with emerging systems of transnational and international criminal law.
-His current research projects concern U.S. criminal extraterritoriality and due process in the context of U.S. bilateral criminal law enforcement cooperation.
-Koh has authored ten publications—on topics such as theories of criminal punishment and the emerging enforcement practice of the International Criminal Court (ICC)—in journals such as the Cornell Law Review, Columbia Journal of Transnational Law, and Vanderbilt Journal of Transnational Law.
+His research focuses on the ways in which the U.S. criminal justice system interacts with emerging systems of transnational and international criminal law.
+Koh's scholarship has appeared or is forthcoming in journals such as N.Y.U.
+Law Review, Cornell Law Review, Columbia Journal of Transnational Law, and Vanderbilt Journal of Transnational Law.

 To inform his research, Koh previously engaged in a unique combination of high-level legal practice at both U.S. federal criminal and international criminal legal institutions.
 Koh has served as a Trial Attorney in the Criminal Division of the U.S. Department of Justice (DOJ) in Washington, D.C.
 In that capacity, he advised U.S. federal and state prosecutors on international, criminal, and constitutional legal issues arising in U.S. criminal cases with transnational dimensions.
 He also worked as Counsel to the Deputy Assistant Attorney General and Counselor for International Affairs, the Attorney General’s top international law adviser.
 Additionally, as part of his duties, he participated in multilateral meetings of the Organization of American States’ (OAS) Ministers Responsible for Public Security in the Americas in Lima, Peru, and Meetings of Ministers of Justice or Other Ministers or Attorneys General of the Americas in Bogotá, Colombia.
 During this time, Koh also taught International and Transnational Criminal Law as an Adjunct Professor of Law at Georgetown University Law Center.